Jed-Al/PrernaKumari_FrontEnd/README.md

 The modified code has:
 1) only one Memoized component which is sufficient
 2) an option to add new items to the list of items
 3) an option to delete any item the user wants
+4) a more pleasing look